-For academic year 2012-2013, six graduating seniors completed a writing portfolio in the senior capstone course, English 410.
-Five portfolios were complete, the sixth was submitted in part.
-The portfolios were reviewed by the English Department Chair using the rubrics for evaluation of each artifact.
+For academic year 2013-2014, nine graduating seniors completed a writing portfolio in the senior capstone course, English 410.
+Portfolios were complete, though certain artifacts were missing (Journalism, Artifact 3) or looked significantly different based on when students took a course and/or with whom they studied (i.e. Core Artifact 2).
+The portfolios were reviewed by the three English Department faculty (including the department Chair) using the rubrics for evaluation of each artifact.

-Overall, student performance was rated in the borderline GREEN/YELLOW range, with composite scores of 2.67 for Artifact 1 (a personal writing theory or statement of poetics), 2 for Artifact 2 (writing theory research), and 2.17 for Artifact 3 (annotations of writing samples).
-Artifact 2 saw the most significant movement from the previous year.
-It should be noted, however, that low scores for both artifacts resulted almost entirely from an absence or perceived absence of annotations.
-The outcomes remain strong, even with the need for clarity about annotations-students are learning and faculty are delivering valuable instruction.
+Overall, student performance was rated in the borderline GREEN/YELLOW range, with composite scores of 2.78 for Artifact 1 (a personal writing theory or statement of poetics), 2 for Artifact 2.44 (writing theory research), and 2.55 for Artifact 3 (annotations of writing samples).
+Artifacts 2 and 3 saw the most significant movement from the previous year.
+Recommendations from previous assessment reports in the major have indicated a need for greater clarity for students in preparing annotations and revisions statements about their work.
+The increase in these scores reflects an improved clarity about the artifacts and skills, improved methods of instructions in the portfolio class and in the 200 & 300-level courses.
+Still, at least one reviewer called for more practice (and artifacts) in annotation.

 We are especially proud to see students self-identifying and producing work of a high quality in more than one concentration.
-Essentially our students demonstrate facility in more than one area.
-Two of the six portfolios (and their accompanying statements and reflections) showed hybridized sense of their writing, the types of work they produce, and the professional opportunities available to them.
+Two of the nine portfolios (and their accompanying statements and reflections) show a hybridized sense of their writing, the types of work they produce, and the professional opportunities available to them.
+For a second year in a row, we have two students identifying overtly as writers in multiple genres/modes.
+(For the purpose of assessment in 2013-14, those two students were assessed as Journalism majors)

-RECOMMENDATION: EN 410 Senior Writing Portfolio was significantly revised in 2012 and 2013.
+RECOMMENDATION: EN 410 Senior Writing Portfolio was significantly revised in 2013-14.
 Among the significant changes was a move away from annotations of every work in the portfolio.
 Students are asked to provide annotations for selected works they've revised only recently in the course of EN410.
 Clarity about annotation and a formal assignment will help students synthesize what annotations they've done in previous courses and what they are producing in the EN 410.
 A formal annotation assignment should be created for EN 410

-RECOMMENDATION: The journalism concentration has seen significant disruptions in faculty prior to 2012-2013; stabilizing faculty in this area will help to stabilize the major and the learning experience of students in it.
-Artifact 3 in particular needs to be added or more clearly emphasized in journalism courses and EN410.
+RECOMMENDATION: The journalism concentration has seen significant disruptions in faculty prior to 2012-2013.
+Students graduating this year in the Journalism concentration were either transfers or had completed most of their journalism coursework with prior faculty.
+It's hard to assess in 2013-14 the learning of journalism students under the guidance of the current professor, but clearly Artifact 3 needs to be added or more clearly emphasized in journalism courses and EN410.